 For Medicare and Medicaid EHR incentive payments, the Hospital utilizes a grant accounting model to recognize these revenues.
 Under this accounting policy, EHR incentive payments were recognized as revenues when attestation that the EHR meaningful use criteria for the required period of time was demonstrated.
-The System recognized \$708,000 and \$1,518,000 of EHR revenue for the years ended June 30, 2014 and 2013, respectively.
+The System recognized \$2,081,000 and \$708,000 of EHR revenue for the years ended June 30, 2015 and 2014, respectively.

 The System's attestation of compliance with the meaningful use criteria is subject to audit by the federal government or its designee.
-The recognition of the grant income is based on management's best estimate and the amounts recognized are subject to change.
+The recognition of grant income is based on management's best estimate and the amounts recognized are subject to change.
 Any subsequent changes in the recognition of the grant income will impact the results of operations in the period in which they occur.